nevanscott/uxui0120/_projects/web-app.md

 ### Weekend

-* Start networking to schedule interviews and site visits
+* Start networking to schedule interviews and site visits at companies.

 ### Monday